amalkgeorge-wb/Drum-Kit/README.md

-# DrumStick
+# Drum Kit
-A drum stick made with JavaScript DOM.
+A drum kit made with JavaScript DOM.